mediacloud/backend/doc/api_2_0_spec/admin_api_2_0_spec.md

 **Note:** Downloads are an internal implementation detail.
 Most users will be better served by interacting with the API at the story level and should not use this access point.

-The fields of the returned objects include all fields in the downloads table within Postgresql plus 'raw_content' which contains the raw html is the download was successful.
+The fields of the returned objects include all fields in the downloads table within Postgresql plus 'raw_content' which contains the raw HTML is the download was successful.
 (If the download was not successful 'raw_content' is omitted.

 ## api/v2/downloads/single/